-There is nothing really new happening on the market after I wrote about amputations and magnet implants.
-The newest thing is called “Brain Piercing.”
-Unfortunately, I can’t write about it since I’m still doing some research on the subject, this way I will be able to write an article worthy of all of you.
+Nothing new has happened on the market since I wrote about amputations and magnet implants.
+The latest thing is called “Brain Piercing.”
+Unfortunately, I can’t write about it since I’m still doing some research on the subject, this way, I can write an article worthy of all of you.

-But, I thought that my latest experience was exciting, not very extreme, but so far the most interesting tattoo I’ve got.
-Thinking about the few rejections that I had, many people might go through the same problem.
+But I thought my latest experience was exciting, not very extreme, but so far, it was the most interesting tattoo I’ve got.
+Thinking about my few rejections, many people might go through the same problem.
 So I decided to make it public.

-For the last few years, I have had this idea for a beautiful tattoo.
-It was supposed to be a line of mirrored phoenixes starting on my neck, following down on my spine down to my tail bone.
+I have had this idea for a beautiful tattoo for the last few years.
+It was supposed to be a line of mirrored phoenixes starting on my neck and following down my spine and my tailbone.
 Easier said than done, I guess.
-So a few months before my 34th birthday, I started to look for an artist to do the work.
+So, a few months before my 34th birthday, I started to look for an artist to do the work.
 As many people know, Brazil is a well-known country in the tattoo industry.
-We have really great professionals down here.
+We have great professionals down here.

-So here I’m with the project, but because I’m very picky as to who will tattoo my body, I could only choose a hand full of professionals among hundreds.
-From many portfolios that I saw, I thought that only those guys would be able to do a decent job out of my very full micro details idea.
+So here I am with the project, but because I’m picky about who will tattoo my body, I could only choose a handful of professionals among hundreds.
+From many portfolios I saw, I thought that only those guys would be able to do a decent job out of my full micro details idea.

-Of those five ultra qualified professionals, none wanted to do the tattoo.
-All of them told me that it was literally impossible.
-And the only one that was going to take the challenge, because I did agree to make the phoenixes a bit larger than what I wanted, had a family problem.
+Of those five ultra-qualified professionals, none wanted to do the tattoo.
+All of them told me that it was impossible.
+And the only one who was going to take the challenge, because I agreed to make the phoenixes a bit larger than I wanted, had a family problem.

-Time passed, I became older and no tattoo.
-I’m sure that I do not have to explain the feeling for my tattoo-addicted friends and readers, but for the people who do not have the tattoo “bug,” I can say that it is really frustrating.
+Time passed, and I became older and had no tattoos.
+I’m sure that I do not have to explain my feelings for my tattoo-addicted friends and readers, but for the people who do not have the tattoo “bug,” I can say that it is frustrating.
 It feels more or less like you have spent months gathering the money to go to your favorite group performance, and exactly on the show day, the band decided to split up for good.

 Read More Article :